lilgujj/axg-shop/README.md

 Developed with react and typescript to create an fully responsive e-commerce website.

-In this project [Ant Design](https://ant.design/)was used as design tool.
+In this project [Ant Design](https://ant.design/) was used as design tool.
 ## Run these commands when cloning this project

 First install all node dependencies, use: